Cchioma/HR_Attrition_Employee_Report/README.md

 7. Insights & Actions

 ## Data Transformation / Cleaning
 The dataset was imported into Power BI’s Power Query for data validation and cleaning.
-The column profiling was changed from ‘based on Top 1000 rows’ to ‘based on entire dataset’.
-‘Column quality’ and ‘Column distribution’ checkboxes were selected to get a summary information about each column for effective cleaning/Preprocessing.
-The process is as outlined below:
+‘Column quality’ and ‘Column distribution’ checkboxes were selected to get summary information about each column for effective cleaning/Preprocessing.
+The processes are outlined below:
 1. Changed EmployeeNumber column to EmployeeId
 2. Deleted redundant columns ( 'EmployeeCount', 'StandardHours', 'Over18').
 3. Created an 'AgeGroup' column using the following DAX code: